 Death benefits FAQs

-Here's some questions that have been regularly asked since the pension flexibility changes were introduced on 6 April 2015.
-These FAQ are for financial advisers only.
+These FAQs are for financial advisers only.
 They mustn’t be distributed to, or relied on by, customers.
-They are based on our understanding of current legislation, which may change.27 August 2015 Back to results
+They are based on our understanding of legislation at the date of publication.27 August 2015 Back to results

 Is using a pilot trust still worthwhile given the new death benefit rules?(Expand content) (Minimise content)